 The six European powers, now in competition for Indigenous lands and territories.
 Thus competing with each other in gaining enormous chunks of “Las Americas Oro.”

-Each of the six European powers having three life-changing goals for all concerned:
+Each of the six European powers had three life-changing goals for all concerned:

 - To profit through resourcing extraction.
 In other words, by obtaining more significant amounts of wealth and riches than the others.